5 Actionable Steps To A Successful Career Pivot

-A career pivot can be done at any point of your career and for whatever reason.
-People change jobs for the topmost reasons of a better work-life chance, a more fulfilling career, or to expand their professional skill set.
+People change jobs for many reasons like a better work-life chance, a more fulfilling career, or to expand their professional skill set.
 Anyone or even none of these reasons could be yours.
-Similarly, an average employee in the United States is bound to change career every 2-4 years.
-Whether you decide to make a career pivot, following some actionable steps holds promises of a successful career pivot.
+We’ll look at some actionable steps to make your career pivot successful and easy as possible.

 If you are really confident of the positive responses to the questions above, we can move to the next step.

 Remember to track your progress.
 Monitoring your efforts keeps you accountable and informs you of your strengths and the inadequacies you need to work on to keep up with your action plans.
-Tools like ClickUp and Strides are very excellent progress trackers.
-A simple Excel spreadsheet can also do the trick.
+Invite people from your network to become accountability partners with.

 Crafting a new professional narrative for yourself is also essential.
 It is easy to neglect this.
 Rebranding yourself allows prospective recruiters or employers to see you as a fit for a role in your aspired occupation.
 You have to make that connection for them.